- Approximate height: 30 - 50cm (12 - 20 inches)

-This plant is a spiral form of the soft rush, with slightly glossy, evergreen stems that grow in coils rather than straight.
+This plant is a spiral form of the native British soft rush.
+It has slightly glossy, evergreen stems that grow in coils rather than straight as they do on the wild plant.
 Rather charmingly, even on the same plant, different stems have different degrees of spiral, ranging from a tight corkscrew to a loose wave.
 Quirky and easy to grow, the plant is also clump-forming rather than running, and one of the few evergreen pond plants.
 It's even sometimes grown as a houseplant.
 It produces brown seed heads in summer on the sides of the stems below the tips; these are not unattractive but are fairly insignificant.
 For the best appearance cut out dead stems as needed.

-It won't seed everywhere but you will usually get a few seedlings per year in areas around the parent plant; if you really don't want this, trim off the seed heads as they go over (i.e. when the stems they are on turn brown).
+Juncus effusus f. spiralis won't seed everywhere but you will usually get one or two seedlings each year in areas around the parent plant.
+If you really don't want this, trim off the seed heads as they go over (i.e. when the stems they are on begin to turn brown).